Sangwon91/PORMAKE/example/script/pormake_v2/README.md

 In **PORMAKE**, linkers are placed arbitrarily, leading to collisions or failure to accurately model the real structure for small pore sizes.
 To mitigate this, **PORMAKE v2** rotates and arranges the linkers according to the space group of each topology.

+In addition, single metal node building blocks are added as an alternative to cluster building blocks, and corresponding organic linkers and organic node building blocks are added to generate porous materials with **small pore sizes**.

 ---
 - [POREMAKE v2](#poremake-v2)
   - [Part 0: How to Use](#part-0-how-to-use)